Compensation Claim Against An Employer For A Waiter, Waitress, Chef Or Serving Staff Injury

 - Slipping on a wet or oily floor – spills are a daily occurrence in most kitchens.
 If liquid, especially cooking oil, is left on the floor, it can easily lead to a waiter accident.

-All of these types of accidents and more could leave the victim with a valid reason to make a claim for personal injury compensation.
+All of these types of accidents and more could leave the victim with a valid reason to make a claim against an employer for personal injury compensation.

 Although it is rare, members of the public do from time to time suffer an injury in a commercial kitchen.
 For example, they may have been invited into the kitchen to meet the chef, and whilst doing so, been involved in a kitchen accident.